bcgov/cas-cif/docs/dbRecordsHistory.md

 If a `form_change` with `operation: 'archive'` is committed, the corresponding records will be archived, i.e. its `archived_at` and `archived_by` properties will be set.

 Archived records are automatically filtered out by default by our GraphQL API, thanks to the [`pg-omit-archive`](https://github.com/graphile-contrib/pg-omit-archived) PostGraphile plugin.

+### Deleting pending `form_change`

+As mentioned above, committed `form_change` records are immutable.
+Pending `form_change` records however, can be updated, or even deleted.
+When a user wants to discard their changes, e.g. if they start editing a contact, but then decide to cancel the edit, we delete the `form_change` record.
+Deleting a pending `form_change` is okay given that the corresponding form was never submitted by the user.

+## Batch `form_change`, aka Project Revisions

+To ensure data consistency, multiple database records may need to be updated in the same transaction.
+This is the case for the `project` records, which have multiple entities associated to them.
+At the time of writing, `project_manager` and `project_contact` are examples of tables with a foreign key to a `project`.
+More tables will be added in future iterations of the CIF application.

+To allow the user to commit multiple `form_change` records within the same transaction, we use a `project_revision` table. `form_change` records have a nullable `project_revision_id` foreign key.
+A `project_revision` has a `change_status` and updates to that column cascade to the individual `form_change`.
+This means that committing a `project_revision` will automatically commit all of its `form_change`, allowing to batch updates within the same transaction.
+Following the logic above, `project_revision` records where `change_status = 'pending'` can be deleted and the deletion will cascade to the corresponding `form_change` records.